lukasgueth/lukasgueth/README.md

 # The code I write (some programming skills):
 - TypeScript/NodeJS/JS (main language)
-- Learned Java while programming StarKI [StarKIRepo] + at University
+- Learned Java while programming [StarKI] + at University
 - Started with PHP as a real programming language
 - Sadly had to learn Delphi at school
 - Worked quite a lot with the Angular Framework